OpenVidu/openvidu/README.md

 ### Client: Non-secure OpenVidu ###

-> _openvidu-browser_ can be used in two different ways: by importing
-> **OpenVidu** or **OpenViduTokBox** .
-OpenViduTokBox is being built to be compatible with
-> [TokBox](https://tokbox.com) platform.
-It provides the highest level
-> of abstraction in the use of the client side, so if you just want an
-> easy way to get started it is the best approach, and it is the strategy that will be explained in the sections below.

-For plain JavaScript, include this file ([OpenViduTokBox.js](https://github.com/OpenVidu/openvidu/blob/master/openvidu-browser/src/main/resources/static/js/OpenViduTokBox.js)) in your frontend app.
+For plain JavaScript, include this file ([OpenVidu.js](https://github.com/OpenVidu/openvidu/blob/master/openvidu-browser/src/main/resources/static/js/OpenVidu.js)) in your frontend app.
 We recommend trying [this sample app](#basic-plain-javascript-app).

 For npm projects, you have an [openvidu-browser](https://www.npmjs.com/package/openvidu-browser) package ready to be added to your _package.json_.